Third World Quarterly

-Third World Quarterly is a peer-reviewed academic journal managed by Global South Ltd and published by Taylor & Francis.
-Its "founding editor" and chair of its editorial board is Shahid Qadir, who is also one of two directors of Global South Ltd. Although the journal's title suggests only four issues per year, it is in fact published monthly.
-The journal had an impact factor of 2.225 in 2021.
+Third World Quarterly (TWQ) is a peer-reviewed academic journal managed by Global South Ltd and published by Taylor & Francis.
+The journal was founded in 1978 by the Pakistani journalist and former civil servant Altaf Gauhar.
+Its founding editor and chair of its editorial board is Shahid Qadir, who is also one of two directors of Global South Ltd. Although the journal's title suggests only four issues per year, it is in fact published monthly.
+The journal had an impact factor of 2.4 in 2025.